Posted on February 24, 2013 at 6:49 am

 Lajos, his brother, Magda, his sister, and friends Joncsi (probably just a typo as Jancsi is a common Hungarian name), Pista, and Moric are all Hungarian names; in this regard, Etu may be Eti.
 His labor camp documents all say Ungarn, which is Hungarian in German.
 In addition, he refers to his hometown as Munkacs, which is Hungarian.
 It is telling in that the author did not use the Czech or Slovak spelling of Mukacevo or Mukaceve or the Ukrainian/Russian name of Mukacheve.
 Then on p.
 17, he calls out to his father as ‘apu’ which is Hungarian for father.

 As such, one has to assume that his mother tongue used in the home and in Munkacs and in the camps with other Hungarian Jews is Hungarian.
-In “Youtube” videos of life in the 1930′s in Munkacs, the Jewish schoolchildren singing, a large town center wedding, and street conversations of the Jews are practically all in Hungarian.
+In “Youtube” videos showing life in Munkacs in the 1930′s – the Jewish schoolchildren singing, a large town center wedding, and street conversations of the Jews are practically all in Hungarian.

 Since in Elie Wiesel’s own “Youtube” video of his return visit to his hometown of Sighet he is speaking Hungarian with the old town folk, it seems that Moric (Mel) and Elie would have a lot in common and would converse in Hungarian at Buchenwald.